logo

 Impact resistance testing for paints is used to determine a coating's ability to resist cracking, detachment, or other damage when subjected to sudden mechanical impact.
 This test exposes coated surfaces to the industrial environment, in which there is a possibility of accidental hits, falls, or collisions during handling or transportation, or in the course of service.

-The main goal is to obtain an evaluation of the attachment of the coating to the substrate and whether it can retain its strength under stress conditions.
-The specific industries to apply this testing are automotive, appliances, construction, and metal fabrication, where the life and protection of the surfaces is crucial.
+The primary aim is to assess the adhesive capability of the coating in relation to the substrate, and whether the adhesive performance could still be maintained under stress conditions.
+The specific testing application industries that these could be applied to are automotive, appliances, construction, and metal fabrication, where the life and protection of the surfaces becomes imperative.

-Quality data on impact resistance assists manufacturers in achieving consistency in product quality and product functionalities, maintaining industry standards, and reducing out-of-field failure.
+Quality information on impact resistance allows manufacturers to maintain consistency in product quality and product functionalities, to comply with industry specifications, and to mitigate out of field failure.

 Types of Paint Impact Testing